iamevn/mpv-network-commands/README.md

 Script to control mpv over the network.
 Whether that be from a local webpage or a mobile remote application or a cli application or even an irc bot.

+Currently in the earliest of planning stages and there isn't much use for it at the moment as things will be changing as I decide how I like things set up.
+This may end up being what I base a more thought-out daemon wrapper on as that would give me some more control over certain things that this sort of script might lack the means to do cleanly.

 testserver.lua goes in your mpv profile's script directory.
 You'll need LuaSocket for whatever version of lua mpv is configured for (5.1 on my machine).